nextflow-io/nextflow/README.md

 Known compilation problems
 ---------------------------

-Nextflow can be compiled both the JDK 7 or JDK 8.
+Nextflow can be compiled with both JDK 7 or JDK 8.
 However when compiling with the later you **won't** be able to run it on a Java 7.
-The specify the compiler to be used by Gradle build set the `JAVA_HOME` environment variable accordingly.
+The Java compiler used by the build process can be choose by setting the `JAVA_HOME` environment variable accordingly.